Mrs Penny Thompson, Deputy Sister, Medical Centre

 What do you do at Bethany?

-I work as a team with Sister Stephanie in the medical centre, providing physical, emotional and mental healthcare to students and staff
+I work as a team with Sister Rhiannon in the wellness centre, providing physical, emotional and mental healthcare to pupils and staff

 What did you do before you came to Bethany?